 - b.
-Each team shall address the Case in the roles of Defence Counsel, Government Counsel and the Prosecution, one memorial per role. - c.
+Each team shall address the Case in the roles of Defence Counsel, Government Counsel or Victims Advocate and the Prosecution, one memorial per role. - c.
 Each team shall participate in three (3) oral rounds before the Bench members in the roles of Defence Counsel, Government Counsel and the Prosecution. - d.
 The memorials and oral pleadings shall reflect a deep knowledge of the ICC rules and case law, as well as of International Criminal Law in general.

 Art.
-14 - Semi-Final Round
+11 - Semi-Final Round

 - a.
 The written and oral stages of the pre-rounds are independently assessed.
-The sum of the scores obtained in both stages after the deduction of any penalty points will qualify the six (6) best teams for the Semi-Final Round. - a.
+The sum of the scores obtained in both stages after the deduction of any penalty points will qualify the nine (9) best teams for the Semi-Final Round.
+This number may change based upon the number of schools registered to compete.
+The number of teams advancing to the Semi-Finals will be announced prior to the commencement of the Preliminary Rounds. - b.
 The Semi-Final Round will consist only of an oral phase.
 The teams are free to choose which of their three speakers will present at the Semi-Final Round.
-They are not bound by the role the speakers presented in the pre-rounds. - b.
+They are not bound by the role the speakers presented in the pre-rounds. - c.
 The results of the written memorials will not be taken into account in assessing the final scores of the semi-final round.

 Art.
-15 - Final Round
+12- Final Round

-- b.
-The winner of each semi-final round, and the non-winning team with the highest score in the Semi-Final Round, will proceed to the Final Round. - c.
-The Final Round of the Competition will be held at the seat of the ICC in The Hague.
-It will consist of an oral phase only. - d.
+- a.
+The winner of each semi-final round will proceed to the Final Round.
+Should there be less than six (6) teams advancing to the Semi-Finals, the non-winning team with the highest score in the Semi-Finals will advance to the Finals. - b.
+The Final Round of the International Rounds of the Competition will be held at the seat of the ICC in The Hague.
+It will consist of an oral phase only. - c.
 The teams are free to choose which of their three speakers will present at the Final Round.
-They are not bound by the role the speakers presented in the pre-rounds or Semi-Finals. - e.
+They are not bound by the role the speakers presented in the pre-rounds or Semi-Finals. - d.
 The Bench of the Final Round will assess the substance of the arguments and the quality of the performance of the three teams.
 It will deliver its judgment and announce the winner of the Competition (to be picked at the discretion of the Bench, one vote per judge).
 The team winning the Final Round will be the winner, regardless of the scoring of the Memorials.